-The white grape is a new breed between Baroque x Chardonnay, The crossing took place in 1956 on behalf of the INRA by the Basque Pierre Marcel Durquéty (* 1923) in France with the support of the university Montpellier, The early-ripening, low-yielding vine is prone to Botrytis, It produces full-bodied, aromatic white wines with relatively little acidity.
-The variety is therefore good for noble sweet Wines suitable.
-But it is only in very small quantities in Southwest France grown in the départements of Charente, Haut-Loire and Lot; in 2010, four hectares of vineyards were reported (Statistics Kym Anderson).
-In the vine museum of the winery Franz Leth in the village of Fels, Lower Austria There are also a few vines.
+The white grape variety is a new breed between Baroque x Chardonnay.
+It was cross-bred in 1956 by the Basque Pierre Marcel Durquéty (1923-2016) in France on behalf of the INRA with the support of the University of Montpellier.
+The early-ripening, low-yielding vine is susceptible to botrytis.
+It produces full-bodied, aromatic white wines with relatively little acidity.
+The variety is therefore well suited for noble sweet wines.
+However, it is only cultivated in very small quantities in southwest France in the departments of Charente, Haut-Loire and Lot; in 2010, four hectares of vineyard area were designated (statistics Kym Anderson).
+There are also a few vines in the Vine Museum of the Franz Leth Winery in the municipality of Fels, Lower Austria.

 Pictures: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)